CoolBeansStudioOfficial/platformed-godot/docs/editor/getting-started.md

 The name of the level you are editing is displayed on the very left of the top bar.

-You can click on the name to edit it.
+You can click on the name to edit it:

 ![GIF](https://github.com/user-attachments/assets/8a0ad64c-5833-453c-bc7d-7cff5c1ab934)